Gabriele-Zini/js-fizzbuzz/README.md

 Set up a for loop from 1 to 100 with three conditions.

-1. The first condition is for numbers that are multiples of both 3 and 5; set the boolean operator in the condition, and print 'FizzBuzz'.
+1. The first condition is for numbers that are multiples of both 3 and 5; set the boolean operator "AND" in the condition, and print 'FizzBuzz'.

 2. The second condition is for numbers that are multiples only of 3 print 'Fizz'.